-(e) If the deceased victim leaves a dependent spouse and a dependent child or dependent children for whom the parent or legal guardian is someone other than the dependent spouse, funeral/burial expenses may be paid prior to the payment of future economic loss for a dependent child or dependent children.
+- (e) If the deceased victim leaves a dependent spouse and a dependent child or dependent children for whom the parent or legal guardian is someone other than the dependent spouse, funeral/burial expenses may be paid prior to the payment of future economic loss for a dependent child or dependent children.
 After the payment of funeral/burial expenses, fifty percent (50%) of the remaining compensation benefits may be used for the compensation of the dependent spouse's eligible expenses.
 The remaining compensation benefits will be apportioned equally among the dependent children for whom a request for future economic loss is made within the one-year filing deadline.
-Dependent children who request future economic loss after the one-year filing deadline may not receive compensation benefits.

-(f) Legal proof that the dependent spouse was married to the deceased victim at the time of the victim's death will be requested.
+Dependent children who request future economic loss after the one-year filing deadline may not receive compensation benefits. - (f) Legal proof that the dependent spouse was married to the deceased victim at the time of the victim's death will be requested.
 Legal proof that a dependent child was the legal child of the deceased victim will be requested.
-For example: marriage certificate, birth certificate, or court order.

-(1) A claimant that asserts a common-law marriage with a deceased crime victim must provide proof of the marriage by submitting one of the following:

-i. an official Internal Revenue Service tax transcript indicating the claimant and deceased victim filed as married; or ii. affidavits from two blood relatives of the deceased crime victim swearing that the claimant and the deceased crime victim presented themselves as married to each other.

-(g) All awards for future economic loss shall be diminished or denied to the extent that the future economic loss is recouped from a collateral source.

-(h) At the discretion of the Commission, future economic loss may be paid in a lump sum, but only upon a finding that the lump sum award will promote the best interest of the claimant.

-(i) An award payable in installments for future economic loss may be made only for a period as to which the Commission can reasonably determine future economic loss.
+For example: marriage certificate, birth certificate, or court order. - 1) A claimant that asserts a common-law marriage with a deceased crime victim must provide proof of the marriage by submitting one of the following: - a) an official Internal Revenue Service tax transcript indicating the claimant and deceased victim filed as married; or - b) affidavits from three blood relatives within the second degree of consanguinity of the deceased crime victim swearing that the claimant and the deceased crime victim presented themselves as married to each other.
+If the deceased crime victim does not have three blood relatives within the second degree of consanguinity, the claimant may submit an affidavit or affidavits from blood relatives within the third degree of consanguinity.
+If the deceased crime victim does not have three blood relatives within the third degree of consanguinity, the claimant may submit an affidavit or affidavits from blood relatives within the fourth degree of consanguinity.
+Birth certificates must be submitted to prove the relationship of the affiant to the deceased crime victim. - i) First-degree relatives include a crime victim's parents and children. - ii) Second-degree relatives include a crime victim's siblings and half-siblings. - iii) Third-degree relatives include a crime victim's nieces, nephews, aunts, and uncles. - iv) Fourth-degree relatives include a crime victim's first cousins, great aunts, great uncles, grandnieces and grandnephews. - (g) All awards for future economic loss shall be diminished or denied to the extent that the future economic loss is recouped from a collateral source. - (h) At the discretion of the Commission, future economic loss may be paid in a lump sum, but only upon a finding that the lump sum award will promote the best interest of the claimant. - (i) When the Commission determines that compensation for future economic loss will be paid in installments, payments may be made in quarterly installments of \$5,000 over a period of one year or until the total compensation award for future economic loss is paid to the recipient(s).
+The one-year period for the purpose of installment payments will begin the day the compensation award is approved.

 An award payable in installments for future economic loss may be modified by the Commission upon its finding that a material and substantial change of circumstances has occurred.